-Trump officials brief senators on Saudi reactors, enrichment a worry
+Trump officials brief Hill staff on Saudi reactors, enrichment a worry

 The Trump administration and the previous Obama administration have pushed for selling nuclear power technology abroad, partly to keep the country competitive with Russia and China in nuclear innovation.

+A State Department official said the United States and Saudi Arabia have been in talks since 2012 regarding a 123 agreement but declined to comment on the discussions.
+Energy Department officials did not immediately comment on the briefing.

-Toshiba-owned Westinghouse is in talks with other U.S.- based companies to form a consortium for a bid in a multi-billion dollar tender for two nuclear reactors in Saudi Arabia.
+Toshiba-owned Westinghouse is in talks with other U.S.- based companies to form a consortium for a bid in a multibillion-dollar tender for two nuclear reactors in Saudi Arabia.

 Winning a bid would be a big step for Westinghouse.
-It went into chapter 11 bankruptcy this year and abandoned plans to build two advanced AP1000 reactors in the United States.
+It went into Chapter 11 bankruptcy this year and abandoned plans to build two advanced AP1000 reactors in the United States.

-State Department and Energy Department officials did not immediately comment on the briefing.

-Reporting by Timothy Gardner; Editing by Andrew Hay
+Reporting by Timothy Gardner; Editing by James Dalgleish and Andrew Hay